StephanMoeller/wilson26/README.md

 ## Magnets
 Magnets are used to hold the top and the bottom together, hosting the core piece in between them.
 Furthermore, I have a metal plate under my desktop mat, making the keyboard stick nicely to the surface and not move around at all.

-## Switches, keycaps and filament used on the pictures
-On the pictures I use the followng:
-- keychrons black OSA keycaps: https://www.keychron.com/collections/all-keycaps/products/double-shot-pbt-osa-full-set-keycap-set
-- Matt black PLA (TODO: name?)
-- A black trrs cable with slim neck (needed as I didn't make room for anything wider)
-- A black usb-c cable

 ## Component list
 - Single unit pcbs: https://keycapsss.com/search?sSearch=KC10133_HMXMx
 - Mx hot swap sockets